ALSETLab/2025-Summer-PowerGrid-Course/docs/index.md

 auto_title: false
 ---

-# 2025 PhD Summer School on "Introduction to Power Grid Dynamics, Stability and Control"
+# 2025 PhD Summer School on "Power Grid Dynamics, Stability and Control"

-Welcome to the website for the 2025 Summer Course on "Introduction to Power Grid Dynamics, Stability and Control".
+Welcome to the website for the 2025 Summer Course on "Power Grid Dynamics, Stability and Control".

 Please follow this link for more information: [Welcome!](./01_Welcome.md)